 Antifreeze engine coolant solves the problem of both boiling and freezing points to accommodate the extreme heat of the internal combustion engine while battling the rigors of severe freezing weather.
 Antifreeze is made of distilled water along with a chemical called ethylene-glycol.
 Antifreeze can be purchased as a concentrate meaning it must be mixed with water, or as a ready-to-use fluid that is already mixed as a 50/50 (50% antifreeze, 50% distilled water) fluid.
 The use of Antifreeze coolant drastically improves the boiling and freezing points of the water as seen by the image below:

 As stated earlier, just plain water by itself boils at 212º F (100º C) and freezes at 32º F (0º C).
 The use of a 50/50 mix of Antifreeze raises the boiling point to 265º F (129º C) and lowers the freezing point to negative -34º F (-37º C).
-The big difference in the freezing protection, and keeps the fluid from freezing inside your radiator and engine which will cause damage.
+The big difference is in the freezing protection which keeps the fluid from freezing inside your radiator and engine which will cause damage.
 It not only ensures your engine stays within a safe operating temperature range, but it also keeps the coolant from freezing.

 Orange Antifreeze vs. Green Antifreeze

 The 2004-2006 Pontiac GTO uses orange Dex-Cool Antifreeze.
-Some of you may be asking yourself why can’t I use the green antifreeze, its the same stuff?
+Some of you may be asking yourself why can’t I use the green antifreeze, it’s the same stuff?
 Well, actually they are not the same.
 I’m going to sum this up as easily as possible.

 - Green Antifreeze: Green engine coolants are designed for use in older cars (pre-2000), ones that contain a lot of steel and copper components in the cooling system.
 To protect these metallic parts from rust and corrosion, Inorganic Additive Technology (IAT) gets added to the mix.